Ten things I can’t live without

 My memories

 As you can see, none of the things above are material things.
-None are things I need to carry with me in my backpack.
+None are things I need to carry with me in my travel pack.